 But I also spend my working life testing cameras and lenses, so I know what the more expensive options bring to the table.
 If you’re a content creator, a serious vlogger, or someone who films action sports regularly, you’ll want to look further up the range.

-In this post, I’ll walk you through all the things you need to look for in an action camera so you can make the right buying decision, and then give you my picks across every use case and budget.
-There are a lot of choices across a variety of manufacturers, ranging from well-known brands through to some more affordable alternatives.
+I’ll cover everything you need to look for in an action camera so you can make the right buying decision, and then give you my picks across every use case and budget.
+There are a lot of choices across a variety of manufacturers, from well-known brands through to some more affordable alternatives.

 And while they’re all designed to withstand more extreme conditions than your average camera, they differ in price, features, and accessories.
 By the end of this post, you’ll know exactly what to look for, and have some ideas as to which camera is going to be best for you.